ccbogel/QualCoder/README.md

  For the AI-integration:

- `pip install langchain langchain[llms], chromadb, sentence-transformers`
+ `pip install langchain langchain[llms], chromadb, sentence-transformers, fuzzysearch`

  Wait, until all modules are installed.